chinapedia/wikipedia.abstract.en/Page/Mirror.md

 Solar power

-Parabolic_trough_near_Harper_Lake_in_California_front_and_back.jpg in California]] Mirrors are integral parts of a solar power plant.
+in California]] Mirrors are integral parts of a solar power plant.
 The one shown in the adjacent picture uses concentrated solar power from an array of parabolic troughs.[69]

 Instruments

-E-ELT_mirror_segments_under_test.jpg mirror segments under test]] Telescopes and other precision instruments use _front silvered_ or first surface mirrors, where the reflecting surface is placed on the front (or first) surface of the glass (this eliminates reflection from glass surface ordinary back mirrors have).
+mirror segments under test]] Telescopes and other precision instruments use _front silvered_ or first surface mirrors, where the reflecting surface is placed on the front (or first) surface of the glass (this eliminates reflection from glass surface ordinary back mirrors have).
 Some of them use silver, but most are aluminium, which is more reflective at short wavelengths than silver.
 All of these coatings are easily damaged and require special handling.
 They reflect 90% to 95% of the incident light when new.
 The coatings are typically applied by vacuum deposition.
 A protective overcoat is usually applied before the mirror is removed from the vacuum, because the coating otherwise begins to corrode as soon as it is exposed to oxygen and humidity in the air. _Front silvered_ mirrors have to be resurfaced occasionally to keep their quality.
 There are optical mirrors such as mangin mirrors that are _second surface mirrors_ (reflective coating on the rear surface) as part of their optical designs, usually to correct optical aberrations.[70]

-Super-thin_Mirror_Under_Test_at_ESO.jpg

 The reflectivity of the mirror coating can be measured using a reflectometer and for a particular metal it will be different for different wavelengths of light.
 This is exploited in some optical work to make cold mirrors and hot mirrors.
 A cold mirror is made by using a transparent substrate and choosing a coating material that is more reflective to visible light and more transmissive to infrared light.

 A hot mirror is the opposite, the coating preferentially reflects infrared.
 Mirror surfaces are sometimes given thin film overcoatings both to retard degradation of the surface and to increase their reflectivity in parts of the spectrum where they will be used.
 For instance, aluminum mirrors are commonly coated with silicon dioxide or magnesium fluoride.
 The reflectivity as a function of wavelength depends on both the thickness of the coating and on how it is applied.

-Dielectric_laser_mirror_from_a_dye_laser.JPG.
-The mirror is over 99% reflective at 550 nanometers, (yellow), but will allow most other colors to pass through.]]
-Laserr_mirror_from_a_dye_laser_for_use_with_rhodamine.JPGs.
+.
+The mirror is over 99% reflective at 550 nanometers, (yellow), but will allow most other colors to pass through.]] s.
 With a center wavelength of 600 nm and bandwidth of 100 nm, the coating is totally reflective to the orange construction paper, but only reflects the reddish hues from the blue paper.]]
 For scientific optical work, dielectric mirrors are often used.
 These are glass (or sometimes other material) substrates on which one or more layers of dielectric material are deposited, to form an optical coating.
 By careful choice of the type and thickness of the dielectric layers, the range of wavelengths and amount of light reflected from the mirror can be specified.
 The best mirrors of this type can reflect >99.999% of the light (in a narrow range of wavelengths) which is incident on the mirror.
 Such mirrors are often used in lasers.

 In astronomy, adaptive optics is a technique to measure variable image distortions and adapt a deformable mirror accordingly on a timescale of milliseconds, to compensate for the distortions.